grahamfalconer/corona-data-visualizer/README.md

 > - In this project I will be creating a data visualizer.
 > - It will be receiving typical JSON data and will use it to shade in certain areas.
-> - The data will include the countries name, countries population and total number of coronavirus cases.
+> - I will then generate bar graphs, the width displaying how the coronavirus cases compare to the most affected country

 e.g.
 ```